The 14 Best Beaches Near Merida, Mexico: Distances, Map + Local Tips

 The beaches in Mérida are not precisely what the Yucatan capital city is known for.
 There are actually no beaches in Mérida, to be totally accurate.

-Disclaimer: This page may contain affiliate links.
-If you make a purchase using one of those links, I may earn a commission at zero cost for you.
-Please see my disclaimer policy my privacy policy.
+This post may contain affiliate links.
+If you purchase through them, I may earn a small commission at no extra cost to you.
+Thanks for supporting my small business.

-The best Mérida, Mexico Beaches: an Overview
+The Best Mérida, Mexico Beaches: an Overview

 And because I wanted to check them out myself, I rented a car in Cancun.
 I drove all the way around the Yucatan Peninsula, including all the Mérida beaches in my itinerary.